poliastro/poliastro/docs/source/user_guide.rst

 * The position and velocity vectors or the orbital elements.
 * The time at which the orbit is defined.

-First of all, we'll have to import the relevant code:
+First of all, we have to import the relevant modules and classes:

 .. code-block:: python